ibm-cloud-docs/dr-automation-powervs/FAQs.md

 Each HA node must run the agent to complete the installation.

-### **What are the main API endpoints for PowerHA AIX for PowerVS?**
+### **What are the main API endpoints for HA Automation for PowerVS?**
 {: #apiendd}

 Key endpoints include provisioning APIs for VMs, monitoring APIs for health metrics, and deprovisioning APIs for tearing down configurations.
 Some APIs and workflows apply only to HA Automation plans.

-### **What resources should be planned before implementing PowerHA AIX for PowerVS?**
+### **What resources should be planned before implementing HA Automation for PowerVS?**
 {: #implementt-powerha}

-Before implementing PowerHA AIX for PowerVS, ensure that you have the following resources planned and ready:
+Before implementing HA Automation for PowerVS, ensure that you have the following resources planned and ready:

-- **PowerVS AIX virtual machines**: Existing AIX virtual machines on PowerVS that will participate in the PowerHA cluster.
+- **PowerVS AIX virtual machines**: Existing AIX virtual machines on PowerVS that will participate in the HA Automation cluster.
-- **PowerHA cluster nodes**: Identify the PowerVS instances that will form the PowerHA cluster.
+- **HA cluster nodes**: Identify the PowerVS instances that will form the HA cluster.
-- **Network connectivity**: Reliable network connectivity between PowerHA nodes to support cluster communication and failover.
+- **Network connectivity**: Reliable network connectivity between HA nodes to support cluster communication and failover.
-- **PowerHA software availability**: PowerHA SystemMirror filesets must be available for installation on each PowerHA node using the PowerHA agent.
+- **HA availability**: HA Automation SystemMirror filesets must be available for installation on each HA node using the PowerHA agent.
 - **Cluster configuration planning**: Plan resource groups, application dependencies, and failover behavior according to your high availability requirements.